couchbase/couchbase-lite-core/docs/P2P.md

 Called by `C4PeerDiscovery`'s destructor, prior to deleting your provider instance.

 Your implementation should stop browsing and publishing, and do any other necessary asynchronous work with your underlying API.
-Then call the callback that was passed to `shutdown`.
+When finished it MUST call the callback that was passed to `shutdown`.

 Soon after that, your provider will be deleted.